frenck/awesome-home-assistant/README.md

 * [iCloud3](https://github.com/gcobb321/icloud3) - Improved version of the iCloud device tracker component with a lot of capabilities.
 * [HACS](https://custom-components.github.io/hacs/) - This is a manager for your custom integration (components) and plugin (lovelace elements) needs.
 * [breaking_changes](https://github.com/custom-components/breaking_changes) - Component to show potential breaking_changes in the current published version based on your loaded components.
+* [Circadian Lighting](https://github.com/claytonjn/hass-circadian_lighting) - Circadian Lighting slowly synchronizes your color changing lights with the regular naturally occuring color temperature of the sky throughout the day.

 ## DIY